 The best way to ‘balance the imperfections’ is to focus on the physical locations of the music. e.g. If you’re mainly playing low down the neck, make sure tuning here takes precedence over hyper-accuracy in higher positions.
 You may have to find compromises, especially on stiff-action guitars.
 Keep adjusting until you’re happy – the audience will ultimately be grateful for it.

-Again, try out different meditative methods to see what works – you can hum a chord tone, silently count to eight, or even tense and relax your whole body in time to the rhythms of your first piece.
+Again, try out different meditative methods to see what works – you can hum a chord tone, silently count to eight, or ‘pulse’ your whole body in time to the rhythm of your first piece.
 (Never forget one of the key lessons from guitar history: people don’t care how weird you look as long as you sound good.)

 What else should be on our minds?